raycad/android-valgrind/README.md

 	$ ./install_android_valgrind.sh

-4. Copy files to the device, start valgrind and launch the specific package in the device
+4. Copy and start the specific package with valgrind in the device

 	$ ./bootstrap_valgrind.sh